-The intranet has progressed at a rapid rate over the past decade and today’s digital workplace operates in a totally different way from how it functioned even five years ago.
+The intranet has progressed at a rapid rate over the past decade and new digital workplaces operate in a totally different way from how they functioned even five years ago.

-Intranet software of today enables team members to easily share information, communicate, collaborate, and work productively.
+Modern intranets of today enable team members to easily share information, communicate, collaborate, and work productively.
 However, some businesses are still stuck in the past by failing to get on board the technology revolution by installing a company intranet.
 One of the main features that they are lacking is the ease and convenience of using intranet forums.